jxxcarlson/DrumLanguage/README.md

 first test case for the viability of this project.
 I plan some other demo apps which will more fully test the system as it develops.

+**Note.** The
+[article](https://jxxcarlson.io/posts/2019-06-29-drum-language/)
-For now, you cam play with the drum app at [DRUM APP](https://jxxcarlson.github.io/app/drumlanguage.html).
-The little [article](https://jxxcarlson.io/posts/2019-06-29-drum-language/) on African drum languages gives some context.
+on African drum languages gives some context for the app.

 ## Current state